This post may contain affiliate links, view our disclaimer for details.

 By Emily

-Chocolate chip cookies + banana bread = these gooey, vegan banana chocolate chip cookies!
+When you combine chocolate chip cookies and banana bread… you get these gooey, vegan banana chocolate chip cookies!
 They're full banana flavor, a touch of warm cinnamon and lots of melty chocolate chips.
+Plus, they can be made in 1 bowl!

 8 large cookies, 12 smaller cookies